deltachat/deltachat-pages/pt/help.md

 ## Posso reutilizar uma chave privada que já possuo?

 - Sim.
+The best way is to send an Autocrypt Setup Message from the other e-mail client.
+Look for sth. like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.

-Importing it at "Advanced settings / Manage private keys".
-Caution: Make sure, they key is not protected by a password or remove it before.
+- Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
+Caution: Make sure, the key is not protected by a password or remove it before.

 Se você não tiver uma chave ou nem mesmo sabe do que isso se trata - não se preocupe: o Delta Chat fará tudo automaticamente para você.